Bayrak-tar/Bayrak-tar/README.md

 <h3 align="left">🚀 About Me</h3>
 <p align="left">
 I am a Computer Engineer passionate about technology and solving complex problems.
-I focus on designing robust and maintainable software systems while leveraging data intelligence and AI to create innovative solutions.
+I focus on designing robust and maintainable software systems.
 My goal is to continuously improve my skills and deliver high-quality projects.
 </p>

 <p align="left">Currently focusing on:</p>